Sai-Moen/rawaccel/scripting/Docs/Specification.md

 	- Produces a LexingResult object that contains the comments as a string and the tokens in lexical order.
 - Helper classes

-### Syntactical
+### Parsing

-Syntactic Analysis namespace.
+Syntactic Analysis + Semantic Analysis namespace.
 Contains:

 - IParser, the public API for parsing.
 - Parser
 	- Does syntactic analysis on a list of tokens (produced by the lexer).
-	- Produces a ParsingResult object that contains the script description, parameters, variables, the parsed list of tokens.
+	- Produces a ParsingResult object that contains the script description, parameters, variables, callback implementations.
 - Helper classes

-### Semantical
+### Generation

-Semantic Analysis namespace.
+Code Generation namespace.
 Contains:

+- Addresses, contains different types of addresses.
+- Emitter
+	- Generates code based on the AST and the tokens that make up its expressions.
+- IEmitter, the public API for generating/emitting code (including the Program class).
 - Instructions, contains instruction and memory data structures.
-- Program
-	- Transforms a list of tokens to an array of instructions that the Interpreter can then execute.
 - Helper classes

 ### Interpretation

-Interpreter namespace.
+Code Execution namespace.
 Contains:

 - IInterpreter, the public API for interpreting parsed scripts and controlling an interpreter.